teamaster23/concuFix/results/airline/details.md

 ++++++++++++++++
 提示词所求：
 {'airline.Bug.Num_Of_Seats_Sold': [['14:     static int  Num_Of_Seats_Sold =0;'], ['15:     int         Maximum_Capacity, Num_of_tickets_issued;'], ['16:     boolean     StopSales = false;'], ['17:     Thread      threadArr[] ;'], ['18:     FileOutputStream output;'], ['20:     private String fileName;'], ['54:    /**', '55:     * the selling post:', '56:     * making the sale & checking if limit was reached (and updating', '57:     * "StopSales" ),', '58:     */']], 'this.StopSales': [['14:     static int  Num_Of_Seats_Sold =0;'], ['15:     int         Maximum_Capacity, Num_of_tickets_issued;'], ['16:     boolean     StopSales = false;'], ['17:     Thread      threadArr[] ;'], ['18:     FileOutputStream output;'], ['20:     private String fileName;'], ['54:    /**', '55:     * the selling post:', '56:     * making the sale & checking if limit was reached (and updating', '57:     * "StopSales" ),', '58:     */']]}
-[['public void run() {', 'Num_Of_Seats_Sold++;                       // making the sale', 'if (Num_Of_Seats_Sold > Maximum_Capacity)  // checking', '//..'], ['//..', 'Num_Of_Seats_Sold--;', '//..', 'if (Num_Of_Seats_Sold > Maximum_Capacity)', '//..']]
+[['//..', 'Num_Of_Seats_Sold--;', '//..', 'if (Num_Of_Seats_Sold > Maximum_Capacity)', '//..'], ['public void run() {', 'Num_Of_Seats_Sold++;                       // making the sale', 'if (Num_Of_Seats_Sold > Maximum_Capacity)  // checking', '//..']]
 正在向Ollama (模型: qwen3:32b) 发送请求... (尝试 1/5)
-请求失败: 500 Server Error: Internal Server Error for url: http://localhost:11434/api/generate 等待 2 秒后重试...
-正在向Ollama (模型: qwen3:32b) 发送请求... (尝试 2/5)
-第 2 次尝试成功获取响应
+第 1 次尝试成功获取响应
 原始响应获取成功
 ++++++++++++++++
 最终得到的策略:
 {
-  "target_variable": "Num_Of_Seats_Sold",
+  "target_variable": "counter",
-  "optimal_strategy": "synchronized",
+  "optimal_strategy": "CAS",
-  "reason": "The variable 'Num_Of_Seats_Sold' is static and accessed in compound operations (increment/decrement and comparison).
-Lock-free solutions (AtomicInteger) are infeasible due to the variable's non-private visibility (package-private/static), which would break compatibility if modified. 'volatile' is insufficient as it does not ensure atomicity for compound operations. 'synchronized' is required to protect both the atomic updates and the conditional checks against 'Maximum_Capacity', ensuring thread safety for the critical section."
+  "reason": "CAS was chosen because the operations on 'counter' consist of simple atomic increments that can be efficiently handled by AtomicInteger.
+This provides better performance than synchronized while guaranteeing atomicity and visibility.
+The variable is private, making this refactoring safe without breaking the API."
 }
 ++++++++++++++++
 ++++++++++++++++